F-Vigo/choose-your-story/README.md

     - For the time being, only one (nameless and anonimous) story can be used.
     - The user language if fixed to Spanish.
     - No special styles like italics is allowed in the texts.
+    - Optimise endpoint calls.
+At the moment, some error response codes are treated as normal behaviour.